Skip to content

 Thymosin Alpha-1: What the Research Says

 Regulatory notice: Thymosin Alpha-1 is currently classified as an FDA Category 2 bulk drug substance.
 As of April 2026, licensed compounding pharmacies are not legally permitted to prepare or dispense it.
-PepScribe does not currently offer Thymosin Alpha-1 and has no confirmed timeline for availability.
+Thymosin Alpha-1 is not offered by PepScribe.
 This page is for educational purposes only and does not constitute medical advice or an offer to sell any product.

 On February 27, 2026, the U.S. Department of Health and Human Services announced an intent to reclassify certain peptides, potentially including Thymosin Alpha-1.
 This announcement has not been formally published in the Federal Register and carries no legal effect until it is.
 Do not interpret this page as confirmation that Thymosin Alpha-1's legal status has changed or that PepScribe will offer it in the future.